 What are Irish Boxty?

-An Irish boxty is a potato pancake made from mashed potatoes and grated raw potato.
-It’s like Irish potato bread and a hash brown/latke type pancake had a baby; what’s not to love?
+Boxty is a potato pancake made from mashed potatoes and grated raw potato.
+It’s like Irish potato bread and a hash brown/latke type pancake got together and had a baby–what’s not to love?

 Serve these Irish potato pancakes in the morning with eggs and bacon for a lovely breakfast or brunch, or add a salad for lunch.
 The contemporary way of serving them includes using them as one would a tortilla or flatbread.
 Just fill the Irish boxty and serve them like a “wrap” type entree.